 What to wear…

 You can’t go wrong with a classic trucker cap, and some of the most popular ones at the moment come courtesy of Goorin Bros.
-Sported by celebrities from Leo Messi to Tom Hardy, their ‘Animal Farm’ line of lids feature animal patches with cheeky captions.
+Sported by celebrities from Luis Suárez to Tom Hardy, their ‘Animal Farm’ line of lids feature animal patches with cheeky captions.

 As for beanies, it’s all about BARTS.
 Hailing from Amsterdam, their winter warmers come in a huge range of styles, colours and textures – from minimalist watch caps to chunky-knit bobble hats that look like they should be warming a teapot.

-Urban travel puts a unique set of demands on a backpack.
+Urban travel puts a unique set of demands on your bag.
 It’s going to get squished and scuffed, and any trailing straps will be a liability on escalators and crowded public transport.
 You’re more likely to be carrying tech like laptops or tablets, and you might need attachments for bike accessories like D-locks or helmets.
+You’re also not tied to backpacks in the same way you might be in other environments – slings, messengers and totes are all fair game in the city.

 For the sake of both style and function, you’ll want something nice and streamlined – with bonus points for a pack that’s smart enough to bridge the gap between work and play.